PEREIRA LIFTS BOSTON UNIVERSITY PAST WISCONSIN IN ICEBREAKER, 4-3

-Senior Joe Pereira scored twice, including the game-winner, for the Terriers
+Senior Joe Pereira scores twice for Terriers

 ST. LOUIS - Senior Joe Pereira broke a 3-3 tie early in the third with his second goal of the night to lead the No. 14 Boston University men's ice hockey team to a 4-3 victory over No. 13 Wisconsin in the opening round of the Warrior Ice Breaker Tournament on Friday evening at Scottrade Center.
 The season-opening win advances the Terriers to Sunday's championship game against Notre Dame.

 The game marked the return of head coach Jack Parker to the Terrier bench, as the 38th-year mentor had a successful recovery from heart surgery that he underwent in July.

 The Terriers went 3-for-5 on the power play to help erase an early 2-0 deficit.
 Junior David Warsofsky tallied a game-high three points on a goal and two assists and freshman Charlie Coyle scored his first collegiate goal and added a helper.
 Junior Chris Connolly registered a pair of assists in the victory.

 Pereira's game-winner came on a breakaway at 2:55 of the third and was created thanks to tape-to-tape passes from freshman Sahir Gill and sophomore Justin Courtnall, who each earned their first career point with assists on the play.

 Courtnall's clearing pass out of the BU zone found Gill as he approached center ice.
 Gill quickly spotted Pereira and threaded a pass right to his stick to spring him free and send him in all alone with only goaltender Scott Gudmandson to beat.
 The senior co-captain buried a shot to give BU its first lead of the night.